 - Getting the Personal Health Budget plan agreed: Your Personal Health Budget care and support plan is agreed between you and the local NHS team.

 - Putting the Personal Health Budget plan in place: Once your support plan and the budget are confirmed, your plan can be put into action.
 In the case of a direct payment or third-party budget the Personal Health Budget contracts must be in place prior to any money being able to be paid.
 Your plan will detail which services, equipment or therapies you will need, who will support you in obtaining them and by when.
 You will be able to shop around to get the right services for you via our online e-marketplace, PHB Choices.

-- Monitoring and review: To make sure that your personalised care and support plan is up-to-date and that the services you are using are meeting you needs and goals a regular review will take place.
+- Monitoring and review: To make sure that your personalised care and support plan is up-to-date and that the services you are using are meeting your needs and goals, a regular review will take place.

 Employing Personal Assistants

 For a number of people opting to have a Personal Health Budget, the employment of a personal assistant is a great way to help manage their care and achieve agreed health and wellbeing outcomes.

 Becoming an employer can be a daunting prospect, however there is support available to help you meet your responsibilities as an employer and to ensure that all legal requirements are met.